Marcus Silcock

 Translating Grzegorz Wróblewski

 “I was interested in Grzegorz Wróblewski’s work from the very first pages.
 I devoured the English translation of the book Copenhagen.
 It was incredible.
-After rereading it I could also then appreciate the neobaroque and grotesque gestures of mixing the sacred and the profane.” – Peter Burzyński.
-Peter Burzyński discusses the challenges and thrills of… Read more
+After rereading it I could also… Read more.

 -